 In all situations, consideration must be given to the possibility of the deterioration of piled foundations due to aggressive substances in soils, in rocks, in ground-waters, in the sea and in river waters.
 Piles in a river or marine structures are also exposed to potentially aggressive conditions in the atmosphere, and they may be subjected to abrasion from shifting sand or shingle, or damage from floating ice or driftwood.
 In considering schemes for protecting piles against deterioration due to these influences, the main requirement is for detailed information at the site investigation stage on the environmental conditions.
 In particular, adequate information is required on the range of fluctuation of river or sea levels and of the groundwater table.
 In the latter case, the highest levels are required when considering the likely severity of sulphate attack on concrete piles or the corrosion of steel piles, and the lowest possible levels are of considerable importance in relation to the decay of timber piles.
 The possibility of major changes in groundwater levels due to, say, drainage schemes, irrigation, or the impoundment of water must be considered.
-In normal soil conditions, it is usually sufficient to limit chemical analyses of soil or groundwater samples to the determination of pH values, water-soluble sulphate content (mg per litre) and chloride content.
-Where the sulphate content exceeds 0.24% in soils it is advisable to determine the water-soluble sulphate content, expressing this in mg of SO4 per litre of water extracted.
+In normal soil conditions, it is usually sufficient to limit chemical analyses of soil or groundwater samples to the determination of pH values, water-soluble sulphate content (mg per liter) and chloride content.
+Where the sulphate content exceeds 0.24% in soils it is advisable to determine the water-soluble sulphate content, expressing this in mg of SO4 per liter of water extracted.
 For brownfield sites, full chemical analyses are required to identify potentially aggressive substances.
 Methods of investigating and assessing brownfield sites are given by Harris et al., drawing attention to the health and safety precautions necessary, the need to employ specialist personnel, and care in selecting representative samples.
 Bacterial action can be an influence in the corrosion of steel piles.
 Samples of soil and groundwater should be obtained in sterilized containers, which are then sealed for transportation to the bacteriological laboratory for later analyses.
 Where steel piles are used for foundations in disturbed soils or fill material on land, an electrical resistivity survey is helpful in assessing the risk of corrosion and in the design of schemes for cathodic protection (see Section 10.4.2).
-Investigations for marine or river structures should include a survey of possible sources of pollution which might encourage bacteriological corrosion, such as contaminated tidal mudflats, discharges of untreated sewage or industrial effluents, dumping grounds for industrial or household refuse, and floating rubbish discharged from ships or harbour structures.
+Investigations for marine or river structures should include a survey of possible sources of pollution which might encourage bacteriological corrosion, such as contaminated tidal mudflats, discharges of untreated sewage or industrial effluents, dumping grounds for industrial or household refuse, and floating rubbish discharged from ships or harbor structures.
 The pattern of the sea or river currents should be studied and water samples were taken at various stages of spring and neap tides or at dry-weather and at flood and dry discharge stages in rivers.
 Particular attention should be paid to sampling water from currents originating at the areas of contamination previously identified.
 Chemical and bacteriological analyses should be made on the full range of samples to assess the daily or seasonal variation in potentially aggressive substances.
 Other items for study include the presence and activity of organisms such as weeds and barnacles, and molluscan or crustacean borers.

 Durability and protection of concrete piles